 Ready for the violence to stop, Dywana made that phone call – marking her first step toward freedom for herself and her five children.

 During the first meeting at the Community Outreach Program with Hope Harbour, Dywana informed Hope Harbour of her immediate needs.
 Hope Harbour helped her search for new housing, safely away from her abuser.

-Dywana and her family are in their new home her children have space to run and play.
-The new neighborhood is quiet and secluded and she loves the “peace of mind” that she has now.
-Dywana is able to sleep throughout the night with no fears of her abuser coming to her new home.
+Dywana and her children live happily in their new home.
+Her children run and play in the spacious area of her new home.
+The quiet and secluded neighborhood gives Dywana the peace of mind that she craved for so long.
+She sleeps soundly throughout the night with no fears of her abuser coming to her new home.

-Help Heal and Keep Families Safe Like Dywana’s By Giving To United Way.
+Help Heal and Keep Families Safe By Giving To United Way.